angelleye/paypal-virtual-terminal-php/README.rst

 Introduction
 ###################

-This is a bare-bones but functional template to use as a web-based point-of-sale / virtual terminal solution for PayPal.
+This is a basic, fully functional solution to use as a web-based point-of-sale / virtual terminal for PayPal.
 It is compatible with the following:

 * PayPal Website Payments Pro 3.0 (DoDirectPayment)
 * PayPal Payments Pro 1.5 / 2.0 (PayFlow Gateway)